grouprise/grouprise/docs/administration/configuration/assets.md

 ## Adjusting CSP directives

-If you add new assets (e.g. scripts oder styles) to your setup, you have to check your CSP setup.
+If you add new assets (e.g. scripts or styles) to your setup, you have to check your CSP setup.
 See the [Django-CSP documentation](https://django-csp.readthedocs.io/en/latest/configuration.html) for all options.

 Local external assets are allowed by default.
 If you want to add assets from another host, add something to your config like: